C interview questions for experienced

 Explanation:

-Both .com and .exe program are executable program but .com program execute faster than .exe program.
-All drivers are .com program. .com file has higher preference than .exe For example:
+Both .com and .exe programs are executable, but .com programs typically execute faster than .exe programs.
+Drivers are commonly .com programs.
+Additionally, .com files are given higher preference than .exe files.
+For example:

 Repeat the same task but now first create any .com file in the same working directory.
 We can create it as open the notepad save it as notepad.com, set save as type is All files or we can create the .com file from command prompt.Then type notepad in command prompt and press the enter key you will get error message like: